-Gum Problems.
+Gingivitis.
 During every preventative exam and professional cleaning you have, our dentists will perform a thorough examination of your gingival health, your gum health.
 Keeping your teeth sparkly white isn’t enough to maintain a long-term, healthy smile.
 If your gums aren’t healthy, your oral health is suffering.

 Halitosis (Bad Breath)